Society evolves with or without immigration

-Mass migration is for social reasons, people fleeing war or persecution, but would you actually call for people to come here?
+Mass migration is for social reasons, people fleeing war or persecution, but would you call for people to come here?
 We might like their food and understand that mixing cultures is good for our own, but what is the risk of losing our own culture?
 Is it at risk of extinction or just improvement?

 We should not confuse the needs of migrating families with the intentions of ISIS to destabilise the world.
-And we should not be swayed by a small minority of idiots who tarnish the name of migrants with dispicable acts of violence.
+And we should not be swayed by a small minority of idiots who tarnish the name of migrants with despicable acts of violence.

 Perhaps then it is just geography and the maintenance of peace.
-How could we justify going to war if not to defend ourselves.
+How could we justify going to war if not to defend ourselves?
 Some countries such as Switzerland and Sweden do not.
-It might then be our allegiance to government and elected leaders.
+It might then be our allegiance to the government and elected leaders.
 What then if we voted for those who lost the election?

 It runs deeper than this.
 There is some allegiance to the idea of a country even if the law binds us to that allegiance whether we like it or not.
 Perhaps the only qualification for nationality then is acceptance of the law of the land all the while reserving the right to change that law by democratic means.